strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 Its worth noting that the latest Kafka version which Cruise Control supports at this time is 2.0.1.
 The latest version of Strimzi which supports Kafka version 2.0.1 is 0.11.4.
 Although its possible to run Cruise Control alongside with later versions of Kafka, 2.0.1+, it is not supported.
 Keep this in mind when deciding which version of Strimzi to deploy.
 This post will stick to using Strimzi 0.11.4, but feel free to experiment with more updated versions.

 # Gathering Metrics
 In order to estimate partition activity and resources, Cruise Control needs a steady source of metric data from Kafka.
 Fortunately, Kafka tracks all sorts of metrics and makes them all accessible through pluggable components know as `metric reporters`.
-Kafka metric reporters designate what, where, when, and how Kafka metrics are exported.
-For instance, by default Kafka uses a JMX metric reporter to expose all of its metrics through JMX, by wrapping Kafka metric objects into MBeans.
-Upon creation of a new Kafka metric object, Kafka will put the metric object in a concurrent hash map for future tracking and pass the metric object to each running metric reporter for its own filtering, formating, and storage.
-Afterwards, the metric reporters will monitor the metric objects for Kafka stat updates.
+Kafka metric reporters designate what, where, when, and how metrics are exported.
+Upon creation, metric objects are passed to metric reporters for filtering, formating, and storage.
+Afterwards, the metric reporters monitor the metric objects for Kafka stat updates.

+Kafka maintains two core types of metrics:
+* **Yammer metrics** For _server-side_ metrics related to brokers.
+These metrics are kept in a globally accessible Yammer metric registry which can be reached directly by metric reporters.
+* **Kafka metrics**  For _client-side_ metrics related to producers, consumers, Kafka connect, and Kafka streams.
+These metrics are tracked in concurrent hash map and must be explicitely passed to Kafka metric reporters when created.

+The type of metrics sent to the metric reporters, whether it be Yammer metrics, Kafka metrics, or both, is soley dependent on the implementation of the metric reporter.
+For example, although all of the metrics available, Yammer and Kafka metrics, are exposed via JMX, the JMX metric reporter only uses **Kafka metrics**.
+This is because all Yammer metrics are already exposed as JMX MBeans by default, so the JMX metric reporter only needs to wrap the Kafka metric objects as MBeans.

+## Cruise Control Metric Reporter
 Cruise Control ships its own custom metric reporter, the `Cruise Control metric reporter` but must be included in `/opt/kafka/libs/` directory of every Kafka broker in order for it to work.
 For making the Cruise Control metric reporter available to Strimzi Kafka brokers, one can create a new Kafka image from the following Dockerfile:

 ```Dockerfile